zlaom/dl_env/README.md

 - oh-my-zsh with plugins `zsh-autosuggestions zsh-syntax-highlighting`
 - custom password setting

+## Change cuda version

+if cuda version not match you drive you can change cuda version by search in [nvidia/cuda/tags](https://hub.docker.com/r/nvidia/cuda/tags)

 ## Auto connect

 - add you ssh publice key to `authorized_keys` file